 On select weeks (see Course Schedule), one student will be assigned to the role of discussion leader for that class.
 The discussion leader will select a Focal Article for that week's topic (in consultation with the instructor) and email this paper to the class one week in advance of their facilitation.
-The focal article must be an empirical paper from an I/O-related journal (e.g., Journal of Applied Psychology, Journal of Management), published within the last five years.
-All students will post discussion questions for each week on Canvas 24 hours before class time.
+The focal article must be an empirical paper from an I/O-related journal (e.g., Journal of Applied Psychology, Journal of Management), published within the last 10 years.
+All students will post discussion questions for each week on BB by 5pm the day before class time.
 Discussion leaders must also submit questions during the week of their facilitation.
 The discussion leader will review all of the discussion questions and organize the class discussion for that day using the themes found therein.
 The discussion leader will be responsible for guiding class discussion through the assigned readings for that week, in which they will:

 - 1. Pose critical discussion questions (from the class) for the readings (both the focal article and other assigned readings) that are particularly insightful/relevant to the topic for the week, and that will generate discussion among your peers in a respectful manner, - 2.
-Provide a brief overview on the focal article, including its major themes, findings, and methodology (as applicable), and - 3.
+Provide a brief overview of the book chapter for the week, highlighting main points and summarizing information - 3.
+Provide a brief overview on the focal article, including its major themes, findings, and methodology (as applicable), and - 4.
 Connect the readings for the assigned week to material previously covered in the course.